punit-malpani/DistrAlgoSimulation/README.md

 (You can also run the application from IntelliJ or some other related IDE)

 ### Additional Notes
-Make sure to update the build.sbt file if you need to add dependencies or make any configuration changes specific to your project.
+Make sure to update the build.sbt file if you need to add dependencies or make any configuration changes specific to your project.<br>
 Refer to the official documentation for Scala, Akka, and SBT for more detailed information and troubleshooting tips.